California Rules of Court 2026

 (4) Allow no whispering, passing notes, hand signals, or body signals; and

-(5) Allow no supervised visitation in the location where the alleged sexual abuse occurred.
+(5) Allow no supervised visitation and exchange services in the location where the alleged sexual abuse occurred.

 (n) Legal responsibilities and obligations of a provider

-All nonprofessional providers of supervised visitation should, and all professional providers must:
+All nonprofessional providers of supervised visitation and exchange services should, and all professional providers must:

-(1) Advise the parties before commencement of supervised visitation that no confidential privilege exists;
+(1) Advise the parties before commencement of supervised visitation and exchange services that no confidential privilege exists;

 (2) Report suspected child abuse to the appropriate agency, as provided by law, and inform the parties of the provider's obligation to make such reports; and